Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

 Although magnitude and stability are strongly correlated, they are not redundant.
-To identify perturbations where the two metrics diverge, we computed discordance as the standardized residual from the magnitude-stability regression.
+To identify perturbations where the two metrics diverge, we computed discordance as the residual from the magnitude-stability relationship.
+Because this relationship is nonlinear at low magnitudes (where signal-to-noise constrains coherence), we used locally weighted scatterplot smoothing (LOESS, bandwidth fraction $= 0.3$) rather than ordinary least-squares regression.
 Perturbations with large positive discordance produce large transcriptomic shifts but unexpectedly low geometric coherence; perturbations with large negative discordance are more coherent than their effect size would predict.
+Linear and rank-based residual methods are compared in \textbf{SI Appendix, Tables~\ref{tab:norman_discordance}-\ref{tab:replogle_discordant}}; the biological conclusions are robust to method choice, though specific gene rankings shift for high-magnitude perturbations where the nonlinearity is strongest.